Family reunification - advice

 Regular reviews

-Regular visits with the child and parents, and contact with significant others and professionals are essential ways of assessing and planning for the child’s safety and development, and their care and wellbeing.
-Regular reflection on the outcomes of tasks and progress towards the permanency objective is an important collaborative mechanism to monitor the family’s progress both before and after family reunification.
+Regular visits with the child and parents and contact with significant others and professionals are essential ways of assessing and planning for the child’s safety and development, and their care and wellbeing.
+Regular reflection on the outcomes of tasks and progress towards the stability objective is an important collaborative mechanism to monitor the family’s progress both before and after family reunification.
 A case plan review may also be required at any stage where there are significant developments or changes in the child or parents’ circumstances.
-When changing to the permanency objective and making other significant decisions, the child’s best interests is always the paramount consideration.
+When changing to the stability objective and making other significant decisions, the child’s best interests is always the paramount consideration.

 Ainsworth, F., (2001), Family preservation, family reunification and related issues, Children Australia, Vol. 26(4), 29-35